niimuraxa/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favorite bag?

 # List of place
+- handbag
-- Miran (Indian food)
+- backpack
-- Burger King
+- sacoche